 Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

-Independent comparison of FSM platforms sized for 1–20 technician shops.
-No pay-to-play rankings.
-No sponsored placements.
+Data-driven comparison of FSM platforms sized for 1-20 technician shops.
+Ranked by published FSH scoring methodology.

 Our Top Picks